jeffswartz/opentok-react-native-new-architecture/README.md

 You may want to connect to the session in [Playground](https://tokbox.com/developer/tools/playground) and publish a stream from there.

+## Code walk-through

+The specs directory includes the TypeScript spec defining the API.

+The package.json file includes a `codegenConfig` property that CodeGen uses to build the Turbo module (NativeSessionManagerModule) and the Fabric native module (OTSubscriberView).

+The Android source code is in the android/src directory.

 ## Known issues

 * The app currently only supports basic subscribing and sending signals.